New Zealand 3 week itinerary with a baby

 One thing we didn’t get a chance to do as they are often in the evenings is experience a traditional Maori Hangi dinner so this is definitely something to add to your list.

-Coromandel – 2 nights
+Coromandel – 2 night

 Stunning scenery in the Coromandel